zanona/gh-deploy/README.md

     └── …
 ```

-After running the `gh-deploy build gh-pages` the script should do its job, copy all required files to `gh-pages` directory and push the code go `gh-pages` branch.
+After running the `gh-deploy build/ gh-pages/` the script should do its job, copy all required files to `gh-pages` directory and push the code go `gh-pages` branch.
 All pushes will always be incremental and do not force conflicts.

 The commit message points to the change made on the master branch for convenience.